MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 A View is a way to show data stored in a list or library.
 It consists of a set of columns that are shown, and a way to pre-filter and sort the information.
 A View can be considered as a rudimentary "Query" against a list that is used when visiting the list or library.

+The most common settings we use in views allow us to:

+- Choose which columns are displayed and in which order
+- Filter the items based on the values in any of the columns
+- Group items based on the value of most column types

 ## <a name="W"></a>W
 ## <a name="X"></a>X
 ## <a name="Y"></a>Y